snajme/snajme.github.io/content/posts/my-second-post.md

 ---
-title: "My Second Post"
+title: "Capsule Networks: How do they work?"
 date: 2023-08-02T17:24:27+03:30
-draft: true
+draft: false
 ---

-## Capsule Networks
+## Capsule Networks: How do they work?